Time Blocking Google Calendar: Step-by-Step 2026 Guide

-In this article, we’ll explore how to use time blocking in Google Calendar and offer tips on how to supercharge your time blocking skills.
-By following the steps in this article, you’ll be able to be more intentional with your time, and get more of the right stuff done, with less stress.
+In this article, we’ll explore how to use this new time blocking feature to time block your Google Calendar, and we’ll offer tips on how to supercharge your time blocking skills.

 Let’s jump in!